Best Pizza Oven 2026: Ooni vs Gozney vs Bertello

 Ooni Koda 12: Start Here

 The Koda 12 is the right first pizza oven for most people.
-Gas means you turn a knob and wait 15 minutes — no fire management, no smoke management, no learning curve on fuel.
+Gas means you turn a knob and wait 15 minutes, no fire management, no smoke management, no learning curve on fuel.
 It gets to 950°F consistently, and at that temperature a 12-inch Neapolitan cooks in about 60 seconds.

 What you give up: the 12-inch cooking surface is genuinely limiting when cooking for groups.
 Rotating multiple pizzas through gets repetitive quickly.
 And gas does not produce the charred, complex flavor that comes from wood.
-The Koda 12 makes excellent pizza — but it is not the same pizza you get from a wood-fired oven.
+The Koda 12 makes excellent pizza, but it is not the same pizza you get from a wood-fired oven.

 For people new to pizza ovens, for anyone with a small patio or balcony, or for anyone who just wants to make good pizza without complications, the Koda 12 is the honest answer.

-Ooni Karu 16: The One I Own
+Ooni Karu 16: The Most Flexible Option

-The 16-inch cooking surface is the other upgrade.
+The 16-inch cooking surface is the other meaningful upgrade.
 It fits a proper New York-style slice, makes rotating easier, and handles the bigger pizzas that are awkward on the 12-inch stone.

 Gozney Dome: For Serious Outdoor Kitchens

 The Gozney Dome is what you buy when you are building a permanent outdoor kitchen and want a centerpiece.
-Dual fuel out of the box — gas and wood, no separate attachment needed.
+Dual fuel out of the box, gas and wood, no separate attachment needed.
 Built-in digital thermometer.
 Better insulation than the Ooni range.
 At 128 lbs, it does not move once you place it.

 The cooking experience is exceptional.
 The dome shape creates more even heat circulation than the Ooni tunnel ovens, which means you spend less time rotating the pizza.
 The built-in thermometer takes the guesswork out of knowing when the stone is ready.

 What holds most people back is price.
 The Gozney Dome commands a premium that is hard to justify unless you are genuinely committed to pizza as a regular outdoor cooking activity.
-If you are building a proper outdoor kitchen with a grill, a bar fridge, and lighting — the Dome is the right call.
+If you are building a proper outdoor kitchen with a grill, a bar fridge, and lighting, the Dome is the right call.
 For everyone else, the Karu 16 delivers 90% of the experience at a fraction of the cost.

 The Thing That Actually Matters: Dough

 Bad dough in a $1,000 pizza oven produces bad pizza.
 Good dough in a $300 pizza oven produces exceptional pizza.
-Learn a basic Neapolitan dough recipe — Tipo 00 flour, water, yeast, salt, long ferment in the fridge for 24-72 hours — before you spend money on an oven upgrade.
+Learn a basic Neapolitan dough recipe, Tipo 00 flour, water, yeast, salt, long ferment in the fridge for 24-72 hours, before you spend money on an oven upgrade.

 The reason this matters: if you are disappointed with your results from a Koda 12, the answer is probably not "buy a Karu 16."
 The answer is "improve your dough."